 The route is shared by cyclists, walkers (including dog walkers), joggers, and horse riders.
-Signs ask cyclists to use their bells when necessary, to slow down when passing walkers, and to be particularly careful of dogs, which do not have road/bike sense.
-Walkers are asked not to block the path, and to keep their dogs under control.
-The route is well-used by cyclists and walkers, and it is possible to share without too much hardship.
-It would a great shame to exclude either group from this nice route.
-So whether you're walking or cycling, it's important to be considerate to other Greenway users, and polite and friendly.
+Signs ask cyclists to use their bells when necessary, and to slow down when passing walkers; walkers are asked not to block the path, and to keep their dogs under control.
+It's important to be considerate to other Greenway users, and polite and friendly.

 The Greenway is definitely suitable for children and less confident cyclists.
 It's a good place to learn to ride a bike away from traffic.

-In High Harrogate, at the end of Grove Park Avenue, you'll find a footbridge over the railway.
+In High Harrogate, at the Dragon Junction, there's a footbridge over the railway.
 Go over the footbridge, and turn right at the far end.
-(If you're starting from somewhere else in Harrogate, or from the Ripley end of the Nidderdale Greenway, see Getting to the Nidderdale Greenway.)

 After a short distance, there's a fork in the path (now signposted).
 The left fork goes into Bilton, and is signposted 'Knox Mill Lane'.
 Take the right fork for the Nidderdale Greenway.

-A short way along the cycleway, you come to a junction, where there's a right turn to Starbeck.
-This route to Starbeck is also along a dismantled railway, and it was re-surfaced in late 2015 or early 2016 so that it is all good quality, and suitable for all types of bike.
+A short way along the cycleway, you come to a junction, where there's a right turn to Starbeck (also along a disused part of the Leeds & Thirsk Railway).

 Soon after the Starbeck turn, the Greenway crosses a road, Bilton Lane.
-(Take care: although it's a quiet road, there is some traffic, so don't shoot across without looking).
-One of the schemes in Harrogate's Cycling Delivery Plan is to install a raised/ramped junction surface here, to better denote shared space.
+(One of the schemes in Harrogate's 2015 Cycling Delivery Plan is to install a raised/ramped junction surface here, which would be an improvement.
+Come on then!)